emreozincegedik/lamp_automation_arduino_nodemcu/README.md

 ## Code usage

 Code is written in Visual Studio Code with platformio plugin, if the Arduino IDE is going to be used, the **_code is in the src_** folder

+as of now, lamp needs one output instead of 2 output.
+Efficiency...